dlmpal/dlmpal.github.io/content/authors/admin/_index.md

 ---
 <!-- ## About Me -->
 I am a mechanical engineering graduate from the National Technical University of Athens, where I focused on computational methods and optimization.
 The subject of my diploma thesis was Multidisciplinary Analysis and Optimization (MDAO), more specifically as it relates to aerostructural and Fluid-Structure Interaction (FSI) problems.
+Currently, I am a student at the University of Cambridge for the MPhil in Scientific Computing.